-- 6.4.1 Whenever periodic monitoring of any substance listed in Table 6.2 is being performed the Operator shall record or cause or require to be recorded: - a) the types of waste being fed to the primary combustion zone during the sampling period, and the average feed rate (tonnes per hour); - b) any abnormal operating conditions, or breakdowns or OTNOC that occurred during the sampling period; - c) details of any relevant continuous monitoring reported values for the period which coincides with the sampling period; - d) the mass of that substance collected during the said sampling period; - e) for air emission monitoring, the volume of gas extracted during the sampling period; - f) any periods when auxiliary fuel was being burned during or prior to the sampling period; and - g) the percentage of the maximum continuous rating, the steam production rate (tonnes per hour) and the estimated average net calorific value (NCV) of the waste being burned during the sampling period. - 6.4.2 Dioxins & Furans and Dioxin-like PCB's shall be reported as multiplied by the Toxic Equivalence Factors as specified in Table 6.5. - 6.4.3 Polycyclic Aromatic Hydrocarbons (PAHs) shall be reported as calculated using the molecular mass of the individual PAH specified in the footnote of Table 6.2. - 6.4.4 The emission concentration values, standardised where appropriate to the reference condition specified in Condition 6.1.4, for those substances listed in Table 6.2 shall be calculated from the information detailed in Condition 6.4.1 d) and 6.4.1 e).

-6.4.5 The Operator shall report to SEPA in writing the results of all periodic monitoring, in accordance with the requirements of BS EN ISO/IEC 17025 and CEN/TS 15675.
-Said report shall include the information specified in Condition 6.4.1.
+- 6.4.1 Whenever periodic monitoring of any substance listed in Table 6.2 is being performed the Operator shall record or cause or require to be recorded: - a) the types of waste being fed to the primary combustion zone during the sampling period, and the average feed rate (tonnes per hour of each waste type); - b) any OTNOC that occurred during the sampling period; - details of all corrected continuous monitoring reported values for each day of sampling; - d) the mass of that substance collected during the said sampling period; - e) the volume of gas extracted during the sampling period; - f) any periods when auxiliary fuel was being burned during or prior to the sampling period; and - g) the percentage of the maximum continuous rating, the steam production rate (tonnes per hour) and the estimated average net calorific value (NCV) of the waste being burned during the sampling period. - 6.4.2 Dioxins & Furans and Dioxin-like PCB's shall be reported as multiplied by the Toxic Equivalence Factors as specified in Table 6.5. - 6.4.3 Polycyclic Aromatic Hydrocarbons (PAHs) shall be reported as calculated using the molecular mass of the individual PAH specified in the footnote of Table 6.2. - 6.4.4 The emission concentration values, standardised where appropriate to the reference condition specified in Condition 6.1.4, for those substances listed in Table 6.2 shall be calculated from the information detailed in Condition 6.4.1 d) and 6.4.1 e). - 6.4.5 The Operator shall report to SEPA in writing the results of all periodic monitoring, in accordance with the requirements of BS EN ISO/IEC 17025.
+Said report shall include: - a) the information specified in Condition 6.4.1; - an assessment comparing the results from periodic monitoring with the CEMs monitoring results for the same period which considers the differences between the results, defines any consequent actions to be taken to investigate the cause of those differences and includes the proposed date(s) for submission of the results of the investigation; and - c) The submission required by Condition 6.4.5 b) shall include an assessment of the longer-term trend of differences recorded in periodic monitoring exercises.
+PPC/A/1186430 EFW NESS Limited NESS EfW Facility, Aberdeen